particle-iot/docs/src/content/support/troubleshooting/common-issues.md

 - Your ICCID (SIM Number)
 - A photo of your device setup to help with troubleshooting.

-## Flashing Blue
+## Blinking Blue

 {{{device-animation device "blink" "blue" 300 300 }}}

-Electrons that are flashing blue are in listening mode.
+Electrons that are blinking blue are in listening mode.
 When an Electron boots up, it will attempt to read information from the its SIM card to connect to the cellular network.
 Electrons that do not have a SIM card, or that have an improperly configured SIM card will be unable to connect to a cell tower and will default back to listening mode.
 If you're in listening mode and don't want to be, try the steps listed below:

 ### 1\.
 Is your SIM card inserted?
 Your device cannot exit listening mode and connect to a cellular tower if your SIM is not inserted.
 Please make sure your SIM is inserted as demonstrated below: